ademaqua/beer-catalog/README.md

 Fancy a beer?
 We want you to be informed on what beers and manufacturers we have available in our app.

 You can follow the steps to have your own beer catalog running!
+If you want to use a persistence layer, you can go to persistence branch.

 ## Building the aplication
 ### Using your local java environment